Drawing a Blank – Angel Card

 I find myself thinking about the “What Ifs” of things like…

-- What if I don’t know what’s next?
+- What if I don’t get to do this thing I want?

-- What if I totally miss some juicy personal or work opportunity?
+- What if I miss some juicy opportunity?

 So even though there are Angel Cards for Surrender, Faith, and Trust as well as other words that could pull me out of my “What If” thoughts, the Blank card is what speaks to me the most succinctly.
 It pulls me back into the moment to pay attention to what is going on right now.
 The Blank card carries the message to Surrender control, have Faith that the universe is conspiring with me and not against me and that I can Trust myself to see what I need to do when the time comes.
 (Actually, I’m not always that gracious about it.
 Drawing the Blank card is usually followed by a heavy sigh and a dramatic eye-roll before I accept that I’m still “On a Need to Know Basis”.)